 Objective 3: Roll-out final MIRA and Operational Guidance in prioritized emergency-prone countries.

-More specifically, the main objectives for 2012 are to develop sufficient surge capacity and enable country staff to work together as a team to produce the two main MIRA outputs for Phases 1 and 2 – the PSD and MIRA report.
+More specifically, the main sub-objectives for 2012 are to develop sufficient surge capacity and enable country staff to work together as a team to produce the two main MIRA outputs for Phases 1 and 2 – the PSD and MIRA report.

 TARGET AUDIENCE